anthodamato/minijpa/README.md

 XML mapping is not supported.

 ## Implementation Notes
-- Reading from database when attribute types are known, for example with a 'findById'.
+- Reading from database when attribute types are known:
+(for example using a 'findById').
 In this case entity class and attribute types are known.
-If an attribute type is Integer, Long, String it can be read properly from Jdbc ResultSet.
-The conversion to the attribute type is straightforward.
-The @Enumerated annotation requires a conversion, from Varchar or Integer to Enumeration.
-The Boolean type is stored as Integer in Oracle databases.
+In case the attribute type is simple like Integer, String, etc. the building of the value is straightforward but in other cases a conversion is needed.
+For example, the @Enumerated annotation requires a conversion, from Varchar or Integer to Enumeration.
+Also, the Boolean type is stored as Integer in Oracle databases.
+The conversion is made using an AttributeMapper.
+- Reading from database using native queries:
+the sql type returned by ResultSet is used

 ## Supported Databases
 - **Apache Derby** *10.15.2.0*